technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 Building dumbuild
 =================

-From the dumbuild/ directory, run the bootstrap script.
+From the dumbuild/ directory, run the build script.
 On Windows:

-> bootstrap.bat
+> dmb.bat

 On Linux etc:

-# ./bootstrap.sh
+# ./dmb

-If all goes well, you should get dmb.exe (Windows) or dmb (Linux etc) in the subdirectory dmb_out/bootstrap .
+If all goes well, you should get dmb.exe (Windows) or dmb (Linux etc) in the subdirectory dmb-out/bootstrap .

 Usage
 =====